Five Legal Concerns With Instant Messaging

 The legal issues surrounding the use of IM were widely publicized when former congressman Mark Foley was found to have sent explicitly sexual instant messages (IM) to house pages and persons under 18 from his congressional office personal computer.
 The scandal led to concerns about legal issues and warnings about the legal consequences of inappropriate internet messages.

-Businesses have a legal responsibility under occupational health and safety workplace laws to provide a safe work environment free of harassment, discrimination, and other illegal conduct.
-An organisation needs instant messaging (IM) management tools to deal with the legal issues posed by the use of internet messaging IM in the corporate environment.
-A survey conducted in 2007 revealed that 30% of participants had been recipients of inappropriate instant messaging communications.
+Under occupational health and safety workplace laws, businesses have a legal responsibility to provide a safe work environment free of harassment, discrimination, and other illegal conduct.
+An organisation needs instant messaging (IM) management tools to deal with the legal issues posed by internet messaging IM in the corporate environment.

 4. Security Risks & Compliance Risks

 Security experts believe hackers favour IM for phishing and virus-infected files.
 Viruses, trojans, and malware may spread quickly via friend lists.
-Instant messaging (IM) can waste corporate time, resources, and assets, when employees utilise it for personal reasons at work or, are unaware of its security issues.
-Text-based IM is more prone to eavesdropping, and passwords are recorded in text, so anybody with access to the user’s computer may see them.
+Instant messaging (IM) can waste corporate time, resources, and assets, when employees utilise it for personal reasons at work or are unaware of its security issues.
+Text-based IM is more prone to eavesdropping, and passwords are recorded in text, so anybody accessing the user’s computer may see them.
 Many IM programmes don’t support password encryption.

 5. Leakage of embarrassing information, company intelligence or intellectual property